-As a matter of fact, we know that persons aged 85 or more, are at 10-15 times higher risk for suffering a hip fracture than people aged 60-65 years.
+We know that persons aged 85 or more are at 10-15 times higher risk for suffering a hip fracture than people aged 60-65 years.

-Sadly, at least half of all seniors age of 65 or older who were hospitalized for a hip fracture were unable to go back home, or if they could, they required full-time nursing assistance.
+Sadly, at least half of all seniors age 65 or older who were hospitalized for a hip fracture were unable to return home, or if they could, they required full-time nursing assistance.

 And it's not just seniors, did you know that even truckers are injured more in slips and falls than in truck crashes?